HinChou/Nested-Parallel-Computing-and-Error-Handling/README.md

 For Nested Parallel Computing: make sure load the "doParallel" package to each core.

 # Waringing:
-For parallel computing, these computations do not need to communicate (i.e. they are ”embarrassingly parallel”, they are recursive), they can be spread across multiple cores and executed in parallel, reducing computation time.
+For parallel computing, these computations do not need to communicate (i.e. they are ”embarrassingly parallel”, they are not recursive), they can be spread across multiple cores and executed in parallel, reducing computation time.